Best Mayan Ruins in El Salvador. Get to Know Them!

 Casa Blanca Mayan Ruins

 Casa Blanca is a pre-Columbian Maya archeological site located near the city of Chalchuapa in the department of Santa Ana.
-The site possesses several pyramids dating back to the Late Preclassic period and the Classic period.
+The site has several pyramids dating back to the Late Preclassic and Classic period.

-Casa Blanca has about six hectares, which represents a small fragment of a much larger site, now mostly destroyed due to the growth of the city of Chalchuapa.
+Casa Blanca has about six hectares, which represents a small fragment of a much larger site.
+The Casa Blanca site has been mostly destroyed due to the growth of the city of Chalchuapa.

-Casa Blanca is an archaeological Park and a Museum; the site has six structures, some of which are not fully excavated.
+Casa Blanca is an archaeological Park that has six structures, some of which are not fully excavated.

 In addition to the Mayan archeological wealth, Casa Blanca has a museum that displays valuable historical objects of the Spanish occupation.